Industry-ready engineers

 It's the difference between having an engineering degree and being an engineer.
-There are things that cannot be learned in a classroom, so Steel Centre students go out and conduct research alongside industry partners, even during their undergraduate studies.
+There are things that cannot be learned in a classroom, so Steel Centre students are given exceptional experiences, and go out and conduct research alongside industry partners, even during their undergraduate studies.

 Steel Centre students work closely with industry partners throughout their training, so they're familiar with current tools and practices—even communication standards and terminology.
 They're comfortable with the modern work environment, capable of jumping in on day one, and able to join a team without having to be re-trained.